floriantheuss/RDS_measure/README.md

 # RDS_measure

-A laboratory automation and data analysis package for **Resonant Drumhead Spectroscopy (RDS)** — a technique for characterizing mechanical resonances of membrane samples as a function of temperature and other experimental parameters.
+A laboratory automation and data analysis package for **Resonant Drumhead Spectroscopy (RDS)** — a technique for characterizing mechanical resonances of freely-suspended membranes as a function of a sweep parameter (e.g. temperature, magnetic field, ...).

-The package provides a PyQt5-based GUI that orchestrates multiple laboratory instruments, automates data acquisition, performs signal processing, and fits Lorentzian resonance models to extract physical quantities such as resonance frequency (f₀), damping (γ), and mechanical quality factor (Q = f₀/γ).
+The package provides a PyQt5-based GUI that orchestrates multiple laboratory instruments, automates data acquisition, performs signal processing, and fits Lorentzian resonance models to extract physical quantities such as resonance frequency (f₀) and damping (γ).

 ---